Pink Muhly Grass

 Pink Muhly Grass - Muhlenbergia capillaris is native to the eastern United States.
 Pink Muhly Grass can grow to three to four feet high and three feet wide.
 Tiny flowers grow above the blades of Pink Muhly Grass.
 This grass is known for being easy to grow and tolerant of drought.

 If you plant a row of pink muhly grass along the edge of your lawn or anywhere else on your property, it will eventually turn heads and stop traffic.
 It is merely an explosion of pink or light purple that resembles everything from cotton candy to pink clouds to ballerinas’ tutus.

-Pink muhly grass is native to the eastern United States.
-It grows from 3 to 4 foot high and about 3 feet wide.
-The pink that everyone gasps at is the grass’s tiny flowers that grow above its blades.
+The pink that everyone gasps at is the grass’s small flowers that grow above its blades.
 They provide fantastic color and texture to an herbaceous border.
 It is even more astonishing because the inflorescences arrive in the fall when just about everything else is going to sleep.
 Moreover, when the flowers fade even the seed pods add beauty to a winter garden.

 Pink Muhly Grass need to be cut back during early Spring.